kestra-io/docs/content/blogs/2024-06-06-realtime-triggers.md

     groupId: kestraConsumer
 ```

-Once the Kestra flow is saved, we can run the python script, and see the flow executions getting triggered for each order event.
+Once the Kestra flow is saved, we can run the Python script and see the flow executions getting triggered for each order event.
 We can then move to MongoDB and check if we get the detailed orders in the collection.
-You can note that the execution gets triggered immediately as the order event lands on the Kafka topic, thus serving the purpose of reacting to the events in realtime.
+You can note that the execution gets triggered immediately as the order event lands on the Kafka topic, thus reacting to the events in real time.

 ## Conclusion

-As can be seen from the blog, Kestra has now become even more powerful with the Realtime Trigger feature.
-However, its important to note that Kestra's Realtime Triggers are not intended to be used as a replacement for real-time data processing engines such as Apache Flink, Apache Beam or Google Dataflow.
-Those data processing engines excel at stateful streaming applications and complex SQL transformations over real-time data streams.
-In contrast, Kestra's Realtime Triggers are stateless, meaning they trigger one workflow execution per event.
-They are designed primarily to react to events in real time to orchestrate business-critical processes.
+As you can see, Real-Time Triggers offer a powerful solution for low-latency automation and orchestration use cases.
+They are fast and easy to set up, as everything else in Kestra 🚀

 Join the Slack [community](https://kestra.io/slack) if you have any questions or need assistance.
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.